1 Samuel 31 — No plot armor left, no redemption arc, just the final bill coming due

 📢 Chapter 31 — The Final L ⚔️

 This is it.
-The end of story — and it doesn't end with a glow up or a redemption arc.
-It ends on a mountain, in a losing battle, with the Philistines closing in.
+The end of story — and it doesn't end with a or a arc.
+It ends on a mountain, in a losing battle, with the closing in.
 Everything warned about, everything that had been building since Saul stopped listening to God, comes crashing down in a single day.

 There's no plot twist.
 No last-minute save.
 Just the devastating consequences of a king who had every opportunity and fumbled all of them.
 This chapter is heavy.
 It's supposed to be.